Hunting Down White Dwarf--Main Sequence Binaries Using Multi-Wavelength Observations

-Once identified, followup studies with photometric variation \citep[e.g.,][]{Shakura_1987,Masuda2019}, or radial velocity \citep[RV, e.g.,][]{Zeldovich_1966,Trimble_1969,Chawla2022} can help constrain the orbital parameters of WD--MS binaries.
+Once identified, followup studies with photometric variation \citep[e.g.,][]{Shakura_1987,Masuda2019}, or radial velocity \citep[RV, e.g.,][]{Zeldovich_1966, Trimble_1969, Chawla2022, WDS1_parsons2016, WDS2_Rebassa2017, WDS5_Ren2020, hernandez2022} , can help constrain the orbital parameters of WD--MS binaries.
 This can in turn help put constraints on different formation channels for these binaries.
-For example, in case of WD--MS binaries in wide orbits, both companions evolve independently without affecting each other's individual evolution and the more massive companion evolves to become a WD \citep[][]{Garcia1997, Farihi2010_WD-RD}.
-On the other hand, if the WD--MS progenitor binary's orbit is sufficiently compact, mass transfer due to Roche lobe overflow (RLOF) plays a crucial role in the stellar and orbital evolution.
-The binary can even go through common envelope (CE) evolution.
-Studying WD--MS binary populations is also important in constraining the efficiency of common envelop evolution and its energy budget \citep[][]{Zorotovic2010,Rebassa2012b,Camacho2014,Zorotovic2014}, the critical mass ratio for stable vs unstable mass transfer, the age-metallicity relation in the solar neighborhood \citep[][]{Rebassa2016b,Rebassa2021}, the initial-to-final mass relation among the WDs in wide orbits \citep[][]{Catalan2008,Zhao2012}, the mass-radius relation of white dwarfs \citep[][]{Parsons2017}.
-In the end, the WD--MS binary properties bear signatures of its evolution.
-Mass gain by a WD can push it beyond limit and create SN~Ia, a very important transient source in astronomy.
-On the other hand, mass loss from the WD's progenitor may create the so-called extremely low mass WDs (ELM-WDs) with masses $\le 0.3\,M_\odot$ \citep{Istrate_2016}.
+For example, in the case of WD--MS binaries in wide orbits, both companions evolve independently without affecting each other's individual evolution and the more massive companion evolves to become a WD \citep[][]{Garcia1997, Farihi2010_WD-RD}.
+Studying such wide systems can be used to constrain the age-metallicity relation in the solar neighborhood \citep[][]{Rebassa2016b, Rebassa2021}, the secondary-mass function \citep[][]{Ferrario2012}{}{} or the age-activity-rotation relation \citep[][]{morgan2012,Rebassa2013a, Skinner2017}{}{}.
+On the other hand, if the WD--MS progenitor binary's orbit is sufficiently compact, mass transfer due to Roche lobe overflow (RLOF) plays a crucial role in the stellar and orbital evolution and the binary can go through a common envelope (CE) evolution.
+Studying the compact WD--MS binary populations is also important in constraining the efficiency of common envelope evolution and its energy budget \citep[][]{Zorotovic2010, Rebassa2012b, Camacho2014, Zorotovic2014}, the critical mass ratio for stable vs unstable mass transfer \citep[e.g.][]{Bobrick_2017}{}{}, and the mass-radius relation of white dwarfs \citep[][]{Parsons2017}.
+Furthermore, the WD--MS binary properties bear signatures of its evolution.
+Mass gain by a WD can push it beyond the limit and create SN~Ia, a very important transient source in astronomy.
+On the other hand, episodic or continuous mass loss from the WD's progenitor through CE or RLOF, may create the so-called extremely low mass WDs (ELM-WDs) with masses $\le 0.3\,M_\odot$ \citep{istrate_2014_a,istrate_2014_b, nandez_2015}.
 Wind mass accretion may also be important in close-orbit systems which can create WDs with unusual properties \citep[][]{Balman2020}.
 Hence, understanding the demographics of WD binaries in general, and WD--MS binaries in particular, is interesting to ultimately understand the formation of a large range of stellar exotica and constrain the details of binary stellar evolution.